Follow the watch our installation video and follow the step by step instructions with photos below.

-Our vinyl has a matte finish and can go on any CLEAN, DRY, SMOOTH non-porous surface (walls, glass, plastic, etc).
+Our vinyl has a matte finish and can go on almost any CLEAN, DRY, SMOOTH non-porous surface (walls, glass, plastic, etc).
 It is removable although not reusable.
-(Please note, upon removal slight damage to paint might occur and minor touchup may be necessary.)
 Please wait 14 days to apply to newly painted walls.
-The matte finish vinyl can require more patience than the glossy vinyl sold by many vendors but the end result has a beautiful “hand painted” look.
+If the paint is not cured, the vinyl may not adhere well or stay on long term.

-Feel free to call us at (314)503-5848 or e-mail us at firstname.lastname@example.org with any questions.
+Feel free to e-mail us at firstname.lastname@example.org with any questions.
 Thanks again for your business!

 LARGE DECAL - Installation Instructions

 First, be sure the surface is CLEAN and DRY before installing your decal.